ebranda/evolutionary-collage/README.md

 ### To define your own fitness function:

-1. Create a new Python module called fitness.py
+1. Create a new Python module called `fitness.py`.
+The main Processing sketch will automatically import that module if it exists.
 2. Inside that module, define a function called `compute_fitness(phenotype)`.
 For example, the following code will return a fitness score based on the average pixel grayscale value across all pixels in an image:

 ```